John Dillon Fellowship

 Key features of the JDF Program

-- Short professional development projects undertaken in Bangladesh: Over a ten-week period, teams of JDF will work collaboratively on short management and leadership projects they will design as part of the immersive workshop in Australia.
+- Short professional development projects undertaken in country: Over an 8 to 10-week period, teams of JDF will work collaboratively on short management and leadership projects focused on implementing learnings within their organisations from the program undertaken in their home country.